 The Mercy Health Iron Mom Half-Marathon is BACK this year with in person and virtual options to participate!
-Whether you’re a runner, walker, volunteer or spectator, there’s plenty of reasons to get involved in the 9th Annual Mercy Health Paducah Iron Mom Half Marathon and Relay.
-The race kicks off on Saturday, May 11, 2019 in downtown Paducah, KY.
+Whether you’re a runner, walker, volunteer, spectator or want to stay home, there’s plenty of reasons to participate in the Mercy Health Iron Mom Half-Marathon.
+The race kicks off on Saturday, May 8, 2021 in downtown Paducah, KY.

 Here are the top five reasons to participate in this race.

-1) You’re celebrating the moms in your life on Mother’s Day Weekend.
+Celebrate the women in your life on Mother’s Day Weekend.

-The Mercy Health Paducah Iron Mom Half Marathon and Relay is a Mother’s Day Weekend tradition in Paducah, KY.
-With the exception of 2020, the event has been held the Saturday before Mother’s Day for the past eight years, you’ll see nearly 1,000 runners scattered throughout the city of Paducah participating in this race.
-Many are running to honor their own mothers, daughters, or the women in their lives.
+The Mercy Health Iron Mom Half-Marathon is a Mother’s Day Weekend tradition in Paducah, KY.
+With the exception of 2020, the event has been held the Saturday before Mother’s Day for the past ten years.
+You’ll see nearly 1,000 runners scattered throughout the city participating in this race.
+Many are running to honor their own mothers, daughters or the women in their lives.
 It’s always emotional to stand at the finish line and see many mother-daughter combinations finish the race together.
 This year you can also join virtually.

 The race is not limited to those who can run a whole 13.1 miles.
-There are also relay options if you can run or walk a 5K or 10K.
+There are also virtual and relay options to run or walk a 5K or 10K.
 Get with your friends and form a 2-person or 4-person relay team to participate.
 Many relay teams come up with unique team names and coordinating outfits to make it more fun!
-Walking is also an option for either part of the race – as long as you can keep up with an 18-minute mile pace.
+Walking is also an option for either part of the race, as long as you can keep an 18-minute mile pace.

 “We are thrilled with the record amount of money raised by Iron Mom each year,” says Candace Melloy, Family Service Society Executive Director.
 “Every dollar raised directly affects a family in need in our community.
 Summer is the hardest time of the year for families because their children are out of school, therefore the pressure on the family is greater.
 The timing of Iron Mom could not be better, as it enables us to provide vital services to the community at a critical time of year.”

-The race route allows you to see the best of the city of Paducah.
-The 13.1 mile route takes you through many Paducah neighborhoods and landmarks.
-The course offers an opportunity for runners to enjoy Jefferson Street, The Greenway Trail, Bob Noble Park, Historic Downtown, and LowerTown.
+The race route allows you to see the best of the city of Paducah too.
+The 13.1-mile route takes you through many neighborhoods and landmarks.
+The course offers an opportunity for runners to enjoy Jefferson Street, The Greenway Trail, Bob Noble Park, Historic Downtown and LowerTown.

-Iron Mom takes a true community effort to be successful – involving first responders, city government, tons of volunteers, and great sponsors, like Mercy Health.
-The race would not happen without the great support of the city and volunteers dedicating their time.
+Iron Mom takes a true community effort to be successful – involving first responders, city government and sponsors, like Mercy Health.
+The race would also not happen without the great support of the city and many volunteers dedicating their time.

 If you’d like to volunteer or form a spectator group for this year’s race, there’s still time!
-Sign up here to volunteer or spectate.
-Check out the race route to see close-by spots to encourage and cheer for runners as they pass.
+Sign up to volunteer or spectate.
+Also, check out the race route to see close-by spots where you can encourage and cheer for runners as they pass.